CloudBoostUP/.github/CONTRIBUTING.md

 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main`
+1. Fork the repo and create your branch from `master`
 2. If you've added code that should be tested, add tests
 3. If you've changed APIs, update the documentation
 4. Ensure the test suite passes